How to Find a Good Breeder

 The living conditions of the animals should be the first and foremost consideration when you visit a breeder.
 Ask to see the area where the animals are kept.
 There should be adequate space for the number of dogs or cats, and it should be clean.
 Additionally, every animal should be provided with sufficient bedding, accessible water and toys for stimulation.
 Watch how the animals interact with each other and people.
 A good breeder will socialise their pets so that they are friendly and happy, not aggressive or anxious.

 You will need to find out what food is being fed.
 The breeder should be able to give you advice on feeding schedules and quantities.
-They should also inform you where the puppy is up to date with medication as well as coverage from fleas, ticks and worms.
+They should also inform you whether the puppy or kitten is up to date with medication as well as coverage from fleas, ticks and worms.
 Puppies and kittens need their first vaccinations at 6-8 weeks old and your breeder should get this done before you take them home.
 You should be provided with the details of received shots and they should advise you when they are next due.

 3. Does the breeder care about Animal Welfare?